bowang-lab/genomic-FM/README.md

 pip install -r requirements.txt
 ```

-Finall add  the submodule if you want to use the Genomic Foundation Models
+Finally add the submodule if you want to use the Genomic Foundation Models
 ```bash
 git submodule update --init --recursive
 ```